vsco/dcdr/README.md

 ### Listing Features

 Listing features can be filtered by a given `scope` and `prefix`.
-Any futher fanciness can be handled by piping the output to `grep`.
+Any further fanciness can be handled by piping the output to `grep` or `less`.

 ```bash
 	-p, --prefix="<flag-prefix>"